 Here is an overview of the different types of Honors courses.
-For a listing of specific courses by subject area, see search for classes in BlueNet and select HON under Subjects.
+For a listing of specific courses by subject area, click on “Search for Classes” in BlueNet and select “HON” under “Subjects.”

 Honors Program students are encouraged to complete at least one January Term Honors elective.
 These include discussion-based courses on classical and contemporary issues, field and experience-based courses and international courses in a variety of locations.

 This course affords students, working closely with a faculty member, to design an original research project appropriate to their major.
 Grant support is available.
 Recent examples include: scientific research on the treatment of breast cancer, marketing research on brand loyalty, philosophical research on just war theory, and psychological research on multi-tasking.
 Projects must be submitted for presentation at an external scholarly venue such as a professional conference, workshop and/or an academic journal.

 This team-taught interdisciplinary course challenges students to conduct serious inquiry of complex issues.
 Students read and discuss texts and then design individual research projects related to the course theme and appropriate to their major.
 These projects must be submitted to an external scholarly venue such as a professional conference, workshop and/or academic journal.
 Prerequisite: junior or senior standing or consent of the Honors Program director or assistant director.

 This seminar is offered in conjunction with the campus intercultural lectures held on campus each Fall and Spring Terms.
 The course focuses on ethical theories and their application to contemporary problems and issues.
 The class meets as a seminar for text-based discussions prior to each speaker’s visit.
 Students then have the opportunity to meet with each speaker after the lecture.
 There is a follow-up class the week following the lecture.